iamardatasyurek/Knapsack-Problem/README.md

 # Knapsack-Problem
-I tried to solve the knapsack problem with genetic algorithm
+I tried to solve the knapsack problem with genetic algorithm and comparing computational speeds between CPU and GPU